 Explanation:

-are unrealistic expectations by individuals (mainly the jury) related to yielding results using forensic science.
+-> CSI effects are unrealistic expectations by individuals (mainly the jury) related to yielding results using forensic science.

 -> The term refers to the impact of TV shows such as CSI: Crime scene investigation, Law & Order, etc. shows on the unrealistic expectation of FS during a criminal trial and affects juror’s decisions in the conviction process.